tachiyomiorg/website/website/src/docs/guides/local-source/index.md

 ---
-title: Local series
+title: Local source
 description: For users who would like to download and organize their own media.
 ---

-# Local series
+# Local source

 If you like to download and organize your media, then you want to know how to manage your own series in Tachiyomi.